dlopez0882/dlopez0882.github.io/README.txt

-A simple static website for my portfolio contents.
+A simple static website for my portfolio content.